Geosciences

 GEO 108 Oceanography: An Introduction to the Marine Environment (4 Credits)

 An introduction to the global marine environment, with emphasis on the carbon cycle, seafloor dynamics, submarine topography and sediments, the nature and circulation of oceanic waters, ocean-atmosphere-climate interactions and global climate change, coastal processes, marine biologic productivity, and issues of ocean pollution and the sustainable utilization of marine resources by humans.
-At least one required field trip. {N}
+One required field trip. {N}

 Spring